microsoft/fluentui/specs/Slots.md

 ### An object as a value

-If you will pass an object to component props we will handle it as props for a slot, can be considered as declaring a JSX element with a javascript object.
+If you will pass an object to component's props we will handle it as props for a slot, this behavior can be considered as declaring a JSX element with a javascript object.
 In an example below, props will be passed to an `icon` slot:

 ```jsx
 <Button icon={{ children: <FooIcon />, className: 'an-awesome-slot', id: '#button-icon' }} />